shraddhaagarwal10/Marketing-and-Customer-Analytics/README.md

 Section 3: Data Visualization:
 	   Focus on plotting bar plots and pie plots to answer the basic questions related to marketing.
 Section 4: Segmentation of Customers:
-	   Customers are d=segmentated into clusters based on the their personality types and background.
+	   Customers are desegmentated into clusters based on the their personality types and background.
 Deatiled analysis of clusters based on income of the customers.
 Section 5: Classification Modelling:
 	   8 classification models are employed and compared their accuracy scores and performace matrices.